5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 > [!NOTE]
 >
-> These booter patches skip the board-id checks in macOS.
+> These Booter patches skip the board-id checks in macOS.
 They can only be applied using OpenCore.
 When using Clover you have to use boot-args `-no_compat_check`, `revpatch=sbvmm` and RestrictEvents.kext instead to workaround issues with System Update Notifications.

 ### Kernel Patches